ad-si/Transity/readme.md

 give more guarantees about the functionality of the code than weakly typed or untyped languages (like JavaScript).

-You wouldn't want your money get lost in rounding errors or be turned to `undefined`, would you? 😉
+You wouldn't want your money to get lost in rounding errors or be turned to `undefined`, would you? 😉